-This gingerbread recipe calls for a unique flour…
+This recipe for paleo gingerbread cookies calls for a unique flour…

 What is Chestnut Flour and How to Use It

-1. Chestnut flour is a gluten free alternative to regular flour made from ground chestnuts.
-Chestnuts are dried and made into sweet flavored flour in Italy for centuries.
+Chestnut flour is a gluten free alternative to regular flour made from ground chestnuts.
+Chestnuts are dried and then made into sweet flavored flour in Italy for centuries.

 – chestnut flour bread

 – other baked goods.

 3. Chestnut flour has a slightly sweet flavor.
 As a result, it's a perfect fit for recipes involving almonds, chocolate, honey and hazelnuts.
 I've found it to be awesome in fall recipes that incorporate pumpkin and spice.

 – has fewer carbohydrates than regular white flour but has many of the same baking properties as flour.
 Chestnuts do not contain the fat content regular nuts have, and are instead largely composed of carbohydrates.

 – has a distinct taste that has a bit of spiciness to it and

 – pairs really well with warm fall flavors, especially ginger!